Azure/pcs-cli/README.md

 [![Issues][issues-badge]][issues-url]
 [![Gitter][gitter-badge]][gitter-url]

-Azure Remote Monitoring CLI
+Azure IoT PCS CLI
 =================

-CLI for deploying remote monitoring solution into a user's subscription
+CLI for deploying an IoT pre-configured solution into a user's subscription

 Overview
 ========

-To execute the script run `remote-cli` the prompts will walk you through steps \
+To execute the script run `pcs` the prompts will walk you through steps \
-To get help run `remote-cli -h` \
+To get help run `pcs -h` \
-To get the version run `remote-cli -v`
+To get the version run `pcs -v`

 Pre-requisite
 =============